 Amanda Fry is PhD candidate at Swansea University studying behaviour endocrinology.
 She is interested in studying individual variation and variation among individuals of a population across different contexts; linking behavioural traits to endocrine mechanisms and exploring any relationships that exist between hormones and certain behaviours.
 In humans she is particularly interested in the links between an individual’s physiological stress, their perceived stress and their personality and behavioural traits.

 Julius Colwyn is a nomad, in between disciplines, walking the strange space between bodies of knowledge, a thought ecologist.
 His creative practice is based in the movement of ideas from one context to another, from science to art, philosophy to activity, concept to object.
 His recent work has been in collaboration with system scientists at the LSE, neuroscientists at the CUBE London, Strategists in International Development, and with the civil service in the Government Office for Science.
 A current project in development, Systems Games, aims to find intuitive, embodied methods for explaining systemic processes.

 Kira Wainstein is an Art Foundation graduate from Central Saint Martins, currently studying Physics with Philosophy at the University of Manchester.
 Her creative practice primarily explores how imperceptible scientific concepts can be expressed through art, such as dark matter and specific interpretations of quantum mechanics.
 She is also interested in self evolving work such as utilising crystal growth and yeast expansion.
 Her role in Crowd Control will be documentation and content contribution for the website.

-Additional team members are Josh Greenfield (urban design & swarm systems), Annarita Papeschi & Vincent Nowak (urban design & crowdsourcing), Melanie Phillips (interactive theatre maker) and Emma Ribbing (choreography).
+Additional team members are Josh Greenfield (urban design & swarm systems), Annarita Papeschi & Vincent Nowak (urban design & crowdsourcing), and Melanie Phillips (interactive theatre maker).